Understanding Political Ecosystems

 If the organizations in a political ecosystem can operate with solidarity and mutual benefit, it also means that they can specialize in order to bottom-line particular types of work.

 For example, 33WF is primarily an electoral organization.
 It bottom-lines electoral work in our ward.
 However, within our ward, other types of struggles also occur.
-Instead of bottom-lining struggles around tenant or immigrant defense, we defer to local organizations that specialize in those fields of struggle.
+Instead of bottom-lining struggles around tenant or immigrant defense, we defer to local organizations like the Autonomous Tenants Union or Albany Park Defense Network that specialize in those fields of struggle.
 While they bottom-line that work, we can play a supportive role without ignoring the struggle, which would silo us off.

 Similarly, while there might be members of the ecosystem that wouldn’t bottom-line certain work because of practical or political reasons, that shouldn’t be a barrier to asking for help.
 For example, a ward organization that took the time to intentionally do solidarity work with tenant organizers could reasonably ask for some sort of help on an electoral campaign, even if that wasn’t a formal endorsement.
 For example, tenant organizers could spearhead opposition research, or explicitly let their members know how they can plug into our campaign.